-Replacement solar energy systems may be eligible for the SOMAH program provided that they meet the criteria for new systems found in Section 2.3.1, Equipment Certifications, Equipment Certifications, New Equipment, Not Pilot or Demonstration Systems, and replace a system that has been in service for 20 years and is outside the warranty terms.
+Replacement solar energy systems may be eligible for the SOMAH program provided that they meet the criteria for new systems found in Section 2.3.1, New Equipment, Not Pilot or Demonstration Systems, and replace a system that has been in service for 20 years and is outside the warranty terms.
 All replacement systems must meet all requirements of the SOMAH program to be eligible for a SOMAH incentive.

-2.3.3 System Sizing Requirements
+2.4 System Sizing Requirements

-2.3.3.1 System Sizing Overview
+2.4.1 System Sizing Overview

-The SOMAH program's system sizing guidelines are designed to ensure right-sized PV systems are incentivized and account for the current electric load at the property, opportunities for cost-effective load reduction, and the potential for future load increases.
+The SOMAH program's system sizing guidelines are designed to ensure right-sized PV systems are incentivized, and take into account the current electric load at the property, opportunities for cost-effective load reduction, and the potential for future load increases.

-System sizing for SOMAH requires the use of a Solar Sizing Tool, detailed in Section 2.4.4, Solar Sizing Tool.
+System sizing for SOMAH requires the use of a Solar Sizing tool, detailed in Section 2.4.4, Solar Sizing Tool.

 The minimum system size eligible for an incentive is 1 kW CEC-AC.
 The SOMAH PA will use the CEC-AC rating9, but not a design factor10, to determine eligibility according to the minimum system size.
-The maximum size for projects eligible for SOMAH incentives will be determined by historic load and the Solar Sizing Tool, as described in Section 2.4.4, Solar Sizing Tool.
+The maximum size for SOMAH projects will be determined by historic load and the Solar Sizing Tool, as described in Section 2.4.4, Solar Sizing Tool.
 Specific rules for system sizing and interconnection may vary by utility.